Skip to content

 The bank’s role

-In many files, the lender acts as the safeguard.
+In many transactions, the lender acts as the safeguard.

-As serious as the buyer and seller may be, the lender imposes the financial rules.
+As serious as the buyer and seller may be, the lender imposes the financial rules — and for a typical Quebec SME, it almost always wants to see a real down payment from the buyer and a solid safety cushion.

-Because if the financing does not hold, the deal is at risk.
+Because if the financing does not hold, the transaction is at risk.

 The bank does not finance a dream.